pauldambra/pauldambra.github.io/_posts/2011-08-05-how-to-design-unsubscribe-link.md

 I'm a google fanboy so [what do they say](https://mail.google.com/support/bin/answer.py?answer=81126#unsub)

-<blockquote><span style="font-weight:bold;">Unsubscribing</span><br />A user must be able to unsubscribe from your mailing list through one of the following means:
+> Unsubscribing</span><br />A user must be able to unsubscribe from your mailing list through one of the following means:
+>

-1) A prominent link in the body of an email leading users to a page confirming his or her unsubscription (no input from the user, other than confirmation, should be required).<br />2) By replying to your email with an unsubscribe request.<br /></blockquote><br />So I think that we're going to shufty this all around a bit.
+> 1) A prominent link in the body of an email leading users to a page confirming his or her unsubscription (no input from the user, other than confirmation, should be required).<br />2) By replying to your email with an unsubscribe request.

+So I think that we're going to shufty this all around a bit.

 Two types of mailings = two types of link